 If you find a donation center online, make sure to read reviews.
 This helps you know what to expect or if you should choose a different center.

 Below are some popular donation plasma centers that have locations across the country:

 - Octapharma Plasma

 You may not have one of the above centers where you live.
+In that instance, you can use the term “plasma donation centers that pay near me” in an online search to find local options.
 If you still want to donate plasma but need to use a local donation center, make sure to thoroughly read the reviews prior to going to the office.

 Negatives aside, you can make a decent amount if you choose to donate plasma for money.
-You may ask yourself “how much do you make donating plasma?” and wonder if it’s a good way to make extra money on the side.
+You may ask yourself “how much do you get paid to donate plasma?” and wonder if it’s a good way to make extra money on the side.

 Many donation centers also give bonuses if you donate a certain number of times during the month.
 Just be aware that most centers will require you to wait at least 48 hours between donation times.
 If you donate multiple times per week, you can expect to make up to $400 per month donating plasma.

 Donating plasma for money can be a great way to help meet financial goals, such as:

 - Paying off debt

 - Investing in the stock market